mypher/mypher/README.md

-# Mypher - The platform to make the social activity flexible
+# Mypher - The platform which make us flexble to do the activities

 refer to [GitBook](https://mypher.gitbook.io/mypher/)